Introduction To Growing Cabbages

 Cabbages need to be watered regularly, the rows kept weed free and ideally mulched to retain moisture in the soil and keep the weeds at bay.
 Lack of watering causes bolting.
 Plants need to be protected from a range of pests and they should be fed with a commercial nitrogen feed or for the organically minded, a home-made nettle tea feed.

 Summer cabbages are harvested in late June to October.
 Once the hearts have firmed up, dig out the whole plant or cut through the stem at the base.
 A cross can be carved onto the head of the remaining stump to generate further leaves.
-Early varieties like Greyhound are enjoyed between June and September.
+Early varieties like ‘Greyhound’ are enjoyed between June and September.
 The winter harvested varieties such as ‘January King‘ are picked between November and March.

 To vary the types of cabbages in terms of their size try the following:-